 A typical end user would have a three window display.
 Window A is the real-time view from the Spacecraft.
 Window B is a GUI comprising VCR-like control widgets for replaying the video stream.
 Window C is the replay video view, controlled from window B.

 Window A shows the view from the spacecraft exactly as it was when it was transmitted.
-It will have the latency of the transmission link distance.
+It will have the latency of the transmission link for that distance.
 The video may freeze or breakup once in a while because one or more video frames were lost or corrupted somewhere along the end-to-end DTN path from the camera to the display.
 When there is such an outage, the missing frames never show up in this window; the displayed image simply remains unchanged until the next frame received in real time arrives.
 The view in this window is never delayed by any more than the one-way light time (plus processing), and it never regresses.

-While the real-time stream video is displayed, the incoming data packets are being recorded and reassembled in the proper order.
+While the real-time stream video is displayed, the incoming data packets are being recorded and reassembled in the proper order, and stored on the local storage system.

 The user controls the replay display from window B, commanding the replay view